Perrshan/Data-Structure-Tutorial/stack.md

 If the user types `"quit"` then the program should stop and display the final text that was inputted.

-If the user enters something that is not within the keywords above then the program should tell them that it is invalid and to try again.
+If the user enters something that is not within the keywords above, then the program should tell them that it is invalid and to try again.

 ### Test Cases: